-The Community Trigger does not replace the complaints procedures of individual organisations, which should be used where there is dissatisfaction with the conduct of an individual agency.
-Nor does the Trigger replace your opportunity to complain to the Local Government Ombudsman or Independent Police Complaints Commission.
+The ASB Case Review does not replace the complaints procedures of individual organisations, which should be used where there is dissatisfaction with the conduct of an individual agency.
+Nor does the ASB Case Review replace your opportunity to complain to the Local Government Ombudsman or Independent Police Complaints Commission.

 There are a couple of important steps that will happen once you have made your application.
 These are:

 - Your application will be sent onto the relevant Operational Partnership Team (within 5 days).
 This team is made up of officers and civilians from the Police and officers from the local Council.